marcoguerri/marcoguerri.github.io/_posts/2016-03-21-pxeboot-failures-chelsio.markdown

 In the trace above, *netconn_new*  and *netconn_sendto* were the first occurrences of the transition to the lwIP stack.
 Plunging into lwIP meant that a new set of debug messages was also needed. lwIP defines several macros for debugging that can be set in core/lwip/src/include/lwipopts.h.
-Enabling debug messages coming from the UDP layer seemed to be the right approach
+First, I enabled debug messages coming from the UDP layer.

 ```c
 #define LWIP_DEBUG